List of Deltora Quest characters: Granous

 The Granous are evil creatures who appear only in the second and third Deltora Quest series.
 They resemble bestial humanoids (similar to yeti) with dog-like noses long, clawed fingers and whitish blue fur.
 They inhabit the Os-Mine hills (also the entrance to the land of the Plumes), a series of old, ill-trodden hills to the west of the Forest of Silence.
 Granous are sadistic creatures who delight in the torture and grief of others.
 They roam around their territory in tribes of 10 or so individuals and capture whoever they find on their two feet.
 The Granuous are carnivores and their favorite food are the fingers and toes of their prey, saying that they are the sweetest tasting parts.
 Once they have secured a victim, they play a game with it called 20 Questions.
 In this game, a series of 20 riddles is asked to the victim and they have 20 seconds to solve it.
 If they cannot solve the riddle in time, the leader Granous bites off one of the victim's fingers (or toes).
 If all fingers are gone, they start on toes.
 The penalty for cheating is 5 fingers.
 This method of their game stemmed from how they favor the taste of fingers and toes.
 The fate of its victims is unknown once the 20 questions are up although it can be presumed that the person would die from being eaten or from blood loss.
 Granous are cowardly creatures, however, thus with a bit of oppression and intimidation, they can easily be driven off.
 They seem to be the natural prey of the topaz dragons.
 According to Doran the Dragonlover, the flesh of Granous makes any traveller foolish enough to eat them violently ill due to parasites and thus they are best left to be eaten by dragons.

 Fighting Spiders

 Fighting spiders are a large species of spider (though not nearly as gargantuan as a Sand Beast or Arach, more like the size of a cat or dog) native to the plains of Deltora.
 They are often used as pets by the people of Deltora.
 They are normally used in a cockfight-style sport (hence their name).
 Whenever a spider loses, the loser will have a sheer and raw desire to find its opponent and challenge it to a rematch.
-The only known fighting spiders featured in the series are Flash and Fury, Glock and Jinx's fighting spiders.
+The only known fighting spiders featured in the series are Flash and Fury, Glock and Jinks' fighting spiders.